jacobcode01/ChurnLabs/README.md

 artifacts/models/
 artifacts/metrics/
 ```
-- If present → load from local storage.
+- If present, load from local storage.
-- If not present → fetch from Hugging Face.
+- If not present, fetch from Hugging Face.

 ### Why this design?
 - Enables seamless development using local artifacts.